lxc/incus/doc/dev-incus.md

 ## Implementation details

-LXD on the host binds `/var/lib/lxd/devlxd/sock` and starts listening for new connections on it.
+Incus on the host binds `/var/lib/lxd/devlxd/sock` and starts listening for new connections on it.

-This socket is then exposed into every single instance started by LXD at `/dev/lxd/sock`.
+This socket is then exposed into every single instance started by Incus at `/dev/lxd/sock`.

-The single socket is required so we can exceed 4096 instances, otherwise, LXD would have to bind a different socket for every instance, quickly reaching the FD limit.
+The single socket is required so we can exceed 4096 instances, otherwise, Incus would have to bind a different socket for every instance, quickly reaching the FD limit.

 ## Authentication

 Queries on `/dev/lxd/sock` will only return information related to the requesting instance.
-To figure out where a request comes from, LXD will extract the initial socket's user credentials and compare that to the list of instances it manages.
+To figure out where a request comes from, Incus will extract the initial socket's user credentials and compare that to the list of instances it manages.

 ## Protocol

-The protocol on `/dev/lxd/sock` is plain-text HTTP with JSON messaging, so very similar to the local version of the LXD protocol.
+The protocol on `/dev/lxd/sock` is plain-text HTTP with JSON messaging, so very similar to the local version of the Incus protocol.

-Unlike the main LXD API, there is no background operation and no authentication support in the `/dev/lxd/sock` API.
+Unlike the main Incus API, there is no background operation and no authentication support in the `/dev/lxd/sock` API.

 ## REST-API